 Each week the Wilberforce House form tutors nominate a Wilberforce House Student of the Week.
 This is a student which has demonstrated the Wilberforce House core values of Honesty, Respect and Kindness during the previous week or has done something above and beyond what has been expected.
 A certificate is presented to the student in assembly by the Head of House.
-Congratulations to these students of the week so far this year:

 House Champions 2012 and Runners-Up 2013

 Wilberforce House were the winners of the House Shield for 2011-2012 and the runners-up for 2012-2013.
 Congratulations to all of the students in Wilberforce House for all their hard work over the last two years making our House such a huge success!
 Well done!